- Start with the Neutral Picture Style

-JPEG shots and the embedded JPEG preview in raw files (what you see on the camera’s LCD when chimping) will be created using the Picture Style.
-But of course, the actual image date in the raw file is unaffected.
+JPEG stills and the embedded JPEG preview in raw files (what you see on the camera’s LCD) will be created using the Picture Style.
+But the actual image data in the raw file is unaffected.
 And of course you’re shooting raw, right?

-I leave my cameras in Prolost Flat all the time, even for stills.
+I leave my Canon DSLRs in Prolost Flat all the time, even for stills.
 If find that the flat preview image gives me a better sense of the actual raw “negative” that I’m capturing.
-The only thing you have to get used to is that it’s easy to underexpose slightly if you judge exposure by the preview image, as the Prolost Flat preview looks a touch brighter than most default raw processing.
+The only thing you have to get used to is that it’s easy to underexpose slightly if you judge exposure by the preview image, as the Prolost Flat preview is brighter in the shadows than most default raw processing.

 What’s the right s-curve to use?